wyemicha/Exercise-02d-Menu-HUD-Levels/README.md

 ```

  * Save the scene as res://Menu/Die.tscn
- * Finally, open the Player.gd script.
+ * We are almost done.
+Open the Player.gd script.
 Replace the contents of the script with the following:
  ```
 extends KinematicBody2D